fosres/MCDB-187AL/MCDB 187AL/README.md

 To run git_save.sh in local repository:

-type "bash git_save.sh" in BASH.
+type "bash git_save.sh" in BASH and

+press ENTER.

 ----------------------------------------